Labor Economics Analysis

 The Results

-Log-linear model (R²=0.307) showed each additional hour worked increases earnings by 5.6%.
-Residual diagnostics confirmed model validity for policy interpretation.
+Log-linear model (R²=0.307) showed each additional hour increases earnings by 5.6%, outperforming linear and polynomial specifications.
+Residual diagnostics confirmed model validity for policy-relevant interpretation using nationally representative Census data.